http4k/http4k/src/docs/guide/howto/nestable_routes/index.md

-title: http4k Routing API (Advanced)
+title: http4k How-to: Routing API (Advanced)
 description: Recipes for using the http4k composable routing API, including serving static content

 This is a fairly comprehensive example of the core-routing logic available: